jarviscanada/jarvis_data_eng_HuiyiGuo/README.md

 ## Miscellaneous
-- Reading
+- Read news from technology-focused publications to keep up with technical development
-- Casual Gamer
+- Casual Gamer, love strategy games that transform an existing, linear process into a more valuable and growing process like Oxygen Not Included
-- Badminton Player
+- Badminton Player, love to communicate with my partner, motivate each other, and face the challenge